maierbn/opendihu/doc/sphinx/settings/dynamic_hyperelasticity.rst

     # mesh
     "meshName":                   "3Dmesh_quadratic",           # mesh with quadratic Lagrange ansatz functions "inputMeshIsGlobal":          True,                         # boundary conditions are specified in global numberings, whereas the mesh is given in local numberings

     "fiberMeshNames":             [],                           # fiber meshes that will be used to determine the fiber direction
+    "fiberDirection":             [],                           # if fiberMeshNames is empty, directly set the constant fiber direction, in global coordinate system
-    "fiberDirection":             [0,0,1],                      # if fiberMeshNames is empty, directly set the constant fiber direction, in element coordinate system
+    "fiberDirectionInElement":    [0,0,1],                      # if fiberMeshNames and fiberDirections are empty, directly set the constant fiber direction, in element coordinate system

     # nonlinear solver
     "relativeTolerance":          1e-5,                         # 1e-10 relative tolerance of the linear solver